axg20202/CNC-parts-and-mods/Docking dust shoe/README.md

 Clearance of the main body and the spindle clamp is tight, so you should defintely check the CAD in your setup to ensure the design will work - this is a large print.

 There are Left mount and Right mount versions.
-There is also an alternative version of each with a cutout in the side that faces the Z axis to avoid it contacting the Z ball screw.
+There is also an alternative version of each with a Z cutout (one of the magnet tabs removed) on the side that faces the Z axis to avoid it contacting the Z ball screw.
 Check the design of your own machine to establish clearance.
 If clearance is no issue, it's obviously better to print the standard version of parts that uses all 14 magnets with no Z cutout.

 The brush ring requires you to glue in some suitable dust shoe brush material.
 This threaded ring screws onto the dockable brush body.